MarcAbonce/thumbframes_dl/docs/main.md

 * **L1**: A set of bigger images with a 10x10 grid each.
 * **L2**: A set of bigger images with a 5x5 grid each.

-The image sizes amay vary per video.
+The image sizes may vary per video.
 Also, a video doesn't necessarily contain images in all the formats.

 ## ExtractorError Objects
 ExtractorError is [youtube_dl](https://github.com/ytdl-org/youtube-dl)'s main Exception class.